-An SLS can only be introduced if the council is satisfied that there is a problem with low housing demand or where there are significant and persistent problems of anti-social behaviour.
-Any decision to implement an SLS must be consistent with the council's housing strategy and part of a coordinated approach for dealing with homelessness, empty homes and anti-social behaviour.
-The council must be satisfied that there are no other courses of action that might provide an effective remedy and that the introduction of an SLS will assist in dealing with the problem.
-You should check with your local council for updates and more information on SLSs.
+An SLS can only be introduced if a council (ie a local authority) is satisfied that a high proportion (ie more than 19%) of properties in the relevant area are let out within the private rental sector under either assured tenancies or under licences.
+Any decision to implement an SLS should be consistent with the council's housing strategy and part of a coordinated approach for dealing with homelessness, empty homes, and anti-social behaviour.
+The council must also be satisfied that there are no alternative courses of action that might provide an effective remedy to these issues and that the introduction of an SLS will assist in dealing with the problems.

-Councils can implement an SLS, provided the local authority area meets at least one of the following requirements:
+Additionally, councils can only implement an SLS if the relevant area meets at least one of the following requirements:

 -